gelles-brandeis/tapqir/README.rst

 Documentation
 =============

-Full documentation and tutorial available at `tapqir.readthedocs.io <https://tapqir.readthedocs.io/>`_.
+Documentation and tutorial available at `tapqir.readthedocs.io <https://tapqir.readthedocs.io/>`_.
+Please note that the documentation is not yet complete and may not be up to date.

 Citation
 ========